top of page

 Throughout their week together, delegates struggled over contentious issues related to plastic production cuts.
 Some countries, classified as "high-ambition" nations, fervently advocated for a robust, binding agreement that would impose limits on plastic production and phase out toxic chemicals associated with plastic production.
 In contrast, a coalition of oil-producing countries resisted these proposals, instead advocating a concentrated focus on waste management and recycling efforts.

 Luis Vayas Valdivieso, the session's chair, acknowledged the deadlock late Sunday evening.
 He remarked that "a few critical issues still prevent us from reaching a comprehensive agreement."
-His sombre tone reflected the complexity of the negotiations, as he emphasized, "These unresolved issues remain challenging, and additional time will be needed to address them effectively."
+His sombre tone reflected the complexity of the negotiations, as he emphasised, "These unresolved issues remain challenging, and additional time will be needed to address them effectively."

 A draft text presented during the discussions illustrated the contentious atmosphere, revealing a collection of options rather than a cohesive strategy for the future.

-Dueling Visions for a Solution
+Duelling Visions for a Solution

 Rwanda, representing a coalition of dozens of countries, voiced deep concerns over the ongoing efforts by a small group of nations to strip away binding provisions crucial for the treaty's effectiveness.
 Rwandan delegate Juliet Kabera passionately declared, "A treaty that lacks these elements and relies only on voluntary measures would not be acceptable."
 Her assertive stance resonated within the conference hall, earning widespread applause from supportive delegations.